GaryHostt/OCI_Native_NewsApp/README.md

 doesn't block your terminal.
 The "nohup" bit makes the program "safe" when your terminal hangs-up - i.e it carries on running - by default the output of the program gets put into a file "nohup.out”.

+# Step 2: Data Management

+I use Data Catalog to record where I'm storing the CSVs for my project.
+First I had to [connect Data Catalog to object storage](https://docs.cloud.oracle.com/en-us/iaas/data-catalog/data-catalog-tutorial/tutorials/harvest-object-storage.htm).

+I also use data catalog to record data locataions other projects I've made, such as my ATP database.

+Click here to get started with [Data Catalog](https://docs.cloud.oracle.com/en-us/iaas/data-catalog/using/index.htm).

 # Troubleshooting